Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-83-singularity.md

 *Well, shit.*

 Ian didn’t even think of asking more questions, he just followed, but even so his head was spinning.
-It couldn’t be anything terrible, they had Hoeff and all the Ten’Gewek watching the Gaoian in sickbay, so it wasn’t like he could do anything without some kind of commotion…
+It couldn’t be anything terrible, they had Hoeff and all the Ten’Gewek watching the Gaoian in sickbay, so it wasn’t like he could do anything without some kind of commotion...

 And sure enough, the big black-furred bugger was sitting on the medical bed, kicking his dangling paws like a playful cub and looking *incredibly* pleased about something.
 The guards were watching him with careful, professional blankness, but Ian had got to know Hoeff well enough by now to sense that even *he* was off-balance.

 "Ah!
 Captain, I was hoping we could discuss my ship."

-"Before that…" Ian looked at Bruuk.
+"Before that..."
+Ian looked at Bruuk.

 "That male *should not* exist."
 Bruuk said it with absolute conviction.
 "We’re balls-deep in something *big,* if he’s for real."